bruntonspall/bruntonspall-site/source/_posts/2014-05-21-what-is-a-microservice-and-why-does-it-matter.markdown

 ---
 layout: post
-title: "What is a microservice and why does it matter"
+title: "What are microservices and why are they important"
 date: 2014-05-21 21:47:34 +0100
 comments: true
 author: Michael Brunton-Spall